Nine Lessons and Carols: Attendance at the service

-Attendance at the Festival of Nine Lessons and Carols held on Christmas Eve is now by ticket only, many of which are allocated by public ballot; standby tickets are also made available to those who applied in the ballot.
+Attendance at the Festival of Nine Lessons and Carols held on Christmas Eve at King's College is now by ticket only, many of which are allocated by public ballot; standby tickets are also made available to those who applied in the ballot.
 Owing to the service's popularity, demand for seats greatly exceeds the number of tickets available.
 In previous years, when tickets were available at the door, some people began queuing the night before, but now only those with standby tickets are permitted to stand in the queue.